AnabelSMRuggiero/NNDescent.cpp/README.md

 So far, a serial version of NND has been implemented.
 This project has a lot further to go before being usable, including:

 Currently in progress:
-- Collect more robust preliminary results
+- Parallelize RP-Trees
+- Parallelize Search
+- Second pass on searching algorithm

 Upcoming:
-- Parallelization
 - MetaGraph Recursion
-- Second pass on searching algorithm
 - Index I/O

 Further down the road (post big-ANN):